-Qiwi branded kiosks and terminals are the primary means by which consumers reload their Visa Qiwi Wallet accounts.
+Qiwi branded kiosks and terminals are the primary means by which consumers reload their Visa Qiwi Wallet accounts, with RUB 113 billion of total reloads during the year ended December 31, 2012.
 However, the percentage of reloads made through bank cards and directly from bank accounts has been consistently growing over the last few years.
 Consumers also use third-party networks for cash reloads.